open-template-hub/company-profile-ui-template/src/assets/blog/what-is-open-template-hub.md

 ### Business Logic Server

-Business Logic Server Template for generic usage in Node.js
+Business Logic Server Template is a generic open source server that encodes the real-world business rules that determine how data can be created, stored, and changed.
+It saves you from rewriting boilerplate code.
+It works best with other Open Template Hub products.

 You can easily generate these servers, and deploy wherever you want; Heroku, GCP, Azure, AWS and so on.
 If you prefer our paid plans you can also have prepared GitHub Actions for many CI/CD ops once you deploy your repository to GitHub, Postman test suites and attached to automated runs on GitHub Actions as well, stress tests and a lot of DevOps stuff are covered in these templates.